bviefhues/AppWindowSwitcher.spoon/README.md

 macOS application aware, keyboard-driven window switcher.
 Spoon on top of Hammerspoon.

-Cycles (make window front and focused) all windows matching a bundelID, a list of bundleID's, an application name matchtext, or a list of application name matchtexts.
+Cycles windows by focusing and raising them.
+All windows matching a bundelID, a list of bundleID's, an application name matchtext, or a list of application name matchtexts are cycled.
 Cycling applies to visible windows of currently focused space only.
-The spoon does not launch applications, it operates on open windows only
+The spoon does not launch applications, it operates on open windows of running applications.

 Example `~/.hammerspoon/init.lua` configuration: